 - The Highlands Target covers an area of 25 km2 situated 2.5 km north of the Grootfontein Shear Zone.
 Gold anomalies are associated with second order structures over strike lengths up to 6 kilometers within the Grootfontein Mafic Complex (GMC) and following the contact zone of the GMC and the Huab basement.
 Orogenic gold deposits in sheared mafic intrusive rocks are well documented and this represents the first such target in the Central Namibian Gold Belt - The Gressenhof Target is coincident with the Grootfontein Shear Zone over a strike length of 3 kilometers and is underlain by metasediments of the Damaran Supergroup - The Rothof Target is a well-defined, linear corridor following second order structures over a strike length of 6 kilometers, immediately north of the Grootfontein Shear Zone within the GMC.

-Follow-up of the three targets has commenced with UAV-borne high-resolution magnetic surveys (and induced polarization geophysical surveys to delineate drill targets.
-The data show clearly defined structural zones which were 3D-modelled for drill target generation (Figure 17).
+The three targets were followed-up with UAV-borne high-resolution magnetic surveys and induced polarization geophysical surveys to delineate drill targets.
+The data show clearly defined structural zones which were 3D-modelled for drill target generation.